 - 4. Provide adequate clearance for valve servicing and maintenance.
 Refer to valve servicing dimensions on next page.
 Avoid installing valves 6" and larger in the vertical position (main valve stem horizontal).
 Automatic Control Valves (ACVs) are designed for horizontal in-line installation, with the cover facing up (main valve stem vertical).
 Slow operation or premature stem and guide wear may occur if valve is not installed according to factory recommendations.
 Consult factory for detailed engineering review prior to ordering if valve is to be installed other than horizontally in-line. - 5.
 If valve is equipped with a pilot control system, extra precautions should be made during installation to protect the piping circuit from damage.
 Only remove the pilot control system from the valve if necessary.
 Tubing and fittings should be kept clean and replaced exactly as removed.
 Consult appropriate hydraulic schematic to ensure proper re-assembly. - 6.
 Check to confirm that the sense line is installed and connected. - 7.
+Installation of a pressure gauge on the sense line of the tank full-delayed opening system will assist in adjustment of setpoint.
+The amount of pressure drop can be read at the time the main valve starts opening. - 8.
 After installation, vent entrapped air from valve cover and pilot system by following instructions on Technical Bulletin.